certutil -hashfile FILENAME SHA256 ^^^^^^^^ use actual file name here

 |

-If you have installed the GUI variation of 7-Zip and selected the option called…
+If the GUI variation of 7-Zip is installed on your system and if this option is set:

 > SHA-256